- Applications open: 5pm on Monday 2 March 2020

 - Organisations that auspice other organisations may apply for funding for multiple projects.

 - Grant recipients must acknowledge Council in any relevant publications, promotional material, web pages or media releases by using the following statement: ‘Proudly supported by Glen Eira City Council’.
+The Glen Eira City Council logo must not be used on promotional material.

 Acquittal of grant funds